-- 7.1 If the company has to obtain Disclosure information in relation to existing staff who were not required to disclose conviction information at the time of their appointment and this process reveals a criminal history, then it will assess whether or not this prevents them continuing in their present job or moving to another job. - 7.2 In carrying out this process the company will examine the factors set out in 4 above. - 7.37.3.
-In circumstances where, after an appropriate assessment is carried out, it is deemed that they cannot continue in their present job, then the company will examine re-deployment possibilities in accordance with the agreed policy on redeployment of staff at that time, following which it may become necessary to terminate the employee's employment on the grounds of ?? or some other substantial reason.
+- 7.1 If the company has to obtain Disclosure information in relation to existing employees who were not required to disclose conviction information at the time of their appointment and this process reveals a criminal history, then it will assess whether or not this prevents them continuing in their present job or moving to another job. - 7.2 In carrying out this process the company will examine the factors set out in 4 above. - 7.3 In circumstances where, after an appropriate assessment is carried out, it is deemed that an employee cannot continue in their present job, then the company will examine re-deployment possibilities in accordance with the agreed policy on redeployment of staff at that time, following which it may become necessary to terminate the employee's employment.